Calgary & Southern Alberta AB

 1990 – April

 This chemo stuff sucks, but I have some incredible friends out here in London.
 Glad my folks agreed with me about coming back to school.
 I know that was a tough thing for them.
-The good news is as bad as the chemo is, the itching and the night sweats have stopped!
+That’s probably an understatement, but they talked about it with Doc Jonesy (what a guy!) and he encouraged them to let me try and live my life.
+The good news is that as bad as the chemo is, the itching and the night sweats have stopped!
 My buddies have stepped up huge.
 It’s a pretty big ask to get roommates to come to the hospital to pick me up after a treatment, get me home, and into bed, and essentially watch over me for the 2-3 days its going to take for me to get back into the real world again (not to mention take the calls coming in daily from my mom to see how I’m doing).
 My classmates, teammates, coaches and professors have been so understanding and helpful.
-I have to make sure I always have great people around me, they make all the difference, and as tough as I think I am, I can’t be afraid to ask for help when I need it.
+I have to make sure I always have great people around me they make all the difference and as tough as I think I am, I can’t be afraid to ask for help when I need it.
 On the flip side, if/when I survive this, and I can help others, I need to step up like so many people have for me.

 2019 - April

 How may hours have we driven this weekend to go back and forth between ski races and dance competitions?
-It will be 24 hours at the end of 4 days.
-Dylan, my middle son, would rather focus on the U14 Provincial Ski Championships, but the dance team needs him there for the finals or the choreography doesn’t work anymore, he would NEVER let a team down.
-He’s even pulled himself from one of the ski races to make it back to the dance off for the team.
+It will be 24 hours at the end of four days.
+Dylan, my middle son, would rather focus on the U14 Provincial Ski Championships, but the dance team needs him there for the finals or the choreography doesn’t work anymore; he would NEVER let a team down.
+He’s even pulled himself from one of the ski races to make it back to the dance-off for the team.
 He just told me he’s not going to dance again next year.
-But here we are, on the road, driving to the dance off.
+But here we are, on the road, driving to the dance-off.
 I am so proud to be his dad.

 1990 – June